intrinsically/reslang-original/docs/paradigm.md

 # The Reslang Paradigm for API Creation

-Reslang biases towards an opinionated, resource oriented views of APIs.
-In this paradigm, the nouns are all resources (and subresources) on the server and you can perform operations on them via the REST verbs - the famous uniform interface.
-You can GET a resource, use POST to create, PUT & PUT to update, and DELETE to delete.
+Reslang provides an opinionated, resource oriented views of APIs.
+In this paradigm, you have resources (and subresources) on the server and you can perform operations on them via the REST verbs - the famous uniform interface. i.e.you can GET a resource, use POST to create, PUT & PUT to update, and DELETE to delete.

 Why is our approach opinionated?
 Well, it biases away from HATEOAS towards a simpler more pragmatic view.
 References to other resources are represented by ids, rather than links.

-## A Getout Clause
+## A Getout Clause: Escaping from Pure Resources

 The full vision of REST implies that applications hold state and push it down to servers as resources.
 However, in our experience, there are always times when the server has a set of long running requests, some of them asynchronous, that we need to model.

 Reslang contains 2 concepts to handle this - actions and request-resources.

-Actions are basically custom resource verbs, modeled as subresources on those resources, and can be both synchronous and asynchronous.
-Request-resources are toplevel resources, which are always considered to be asynchronous.
-We term both of these approaches 'resourcification' - the action of turning a request/action into a resource.
+Actions are basically custom verbs, modeled as subresources on a parent resource, and they can be both synchronous and asynchronous.

+Request-resources in contrast are always toplevel resources, with no parent, which are always considered to be asynchronous.

+We term this 'resourcification' - the action of turning a request or action into a resource.
 Note that both normal resources and request-resources can have actions.

 Let's reconsider our simple File intro example [here](intro.md).
 Here's the part that deals with deleting directories: